Things to Consider when Composing (1 of 9)

 I. Originality and Quality of initial musical ideas

-at some point.
+Everyone who has ever played a musical instrument or sung has probably come up with their own musical ideas (a melody or melody fragment, chord progression, rhythm, etc.) at some point.
 Sometimes, this gives rise to the impulse to create a complete musical composition, but I have had many people tell me the did not follow through on this impulse because they felt their initial musical idea was 'not good enough,' or 'unoriginal.'

-f this has ever happened to you, I would like to suggest two possibly radical concepts to consider:
+If this has ever happened to you, I would like to suggest two possibly radical concepts to consider:

-The quality of these ideas may not matter very much in determining the quality of the complete composition that might emerge from them; and
+1. The quality of these ideas may not matter very much in determining the quality of the complete composition that might emerge from them; and

-The degree to which these ideas are original may not matter very much.
+2. The degree to which these ideas are original may not matter very much.

-probably be a better plan to start with a high quality, original idea, a good composition can start with an uninspired, not-particularly-original idea!
+While it would probably be a better plan to start with a high quality, original idea, a good composition can start with an uninspired, not-particularly-original idea!

 •Consider 1 & 2; can you think of any examples?